wpa-2/Tele_Pi/README.md

-You might need to insatll these. pip3 install re os logging subprocess time requests psutil threading telegram
+You might need to insatll these. pip3 install requests python-telegram-bot psutil